urielha/log4stash/README.md

 * Uses the excellent [NEST](https://github.com/Mpdreamz/NEST) library which has great support for the newest ElasticSearch revisions
 * Ability to analyze the log event before sending it to elasticsearch using built-in filters and custom filters similar to [logstash](http://logstash.net/docs/1.4.2/).

+### Breaking Changes:
+* The definition of IElasticAppenderFilter has been changed, PrepareEvent has only one parameter and PrepareConfiguration's parameter type has changed to IElasticsearchClient.

 ### Filters:
 * **Add** - add new key and value to the event.
 * **Remove** - remove key from the event.